alpern95/linux_info/README.md

 # linux_info
-## get linux info in a bash script
+## get linux infos, facts, with a bash script
-try to be compatible with any linux distribution and any linux version
+Trying to be compatible with any linux distributions and any linux versions Trying to use linux natives commands to avoid any complementary package.

 Keep trace of
 - Version of linux os